sharkshead/shale/README.md

 Elegant because of its power and simplicity.

 Extensible through libraries.
-Currently these include
+Currently these include but are not limited to

 * a thread library to create threads, semaphores and mutexes
 * a maths library